H-Mill/Squeaky-Toy/README.md

 2. Click **Refresh Sounds** in the panel.
 3. Your files will appear in the sound dropdowns alongside the built-in sounds.

+Need sounds to get started?
+I've compiled a collection of `.wav` SFX you can download and drop in: [H-Mill/Runelite-Plugins (sfx branch)](https://github.com/H-Mill/Runelite-Plugins/tree/sfx).

 ## Options

 The **Options** section at the top of the panel (collapsed by default) contains three global toggles, two NPC exclusion lists, and a default-sound mute list: